pronovic/apologies/DEVELOPER.md

 - run install: Setup the virtualenv via Poetry and install pre-commit hooks
 - run activate: Print command needed to activate the Poetry virtualenv
 - run requirements: Regenerate the docs/requirements.txt file
+- run format: Run the code formatters
 - run checks: Run the PyLint and MyPy code checkers
-- run format: Run the code formatters
 - run test: Run the unit tests
 - run test -c: Run the unit tests with coverage
 - run test -ch: Run the unit tests with coverage and open the HTML report
-- run tox: Run the broader Tox test suite used by the GitHub CI action
 - run docs: Build the Spinx documentation for apologies.readthedocs.io
 - run docs -o: Build the Spinx documentation and open in a browser
+- run tox: Run the broader Tox test suite used by the GitHub CI action
+- run release: Release a specific version and tag the code
-- run publish: Tag the current code and publish to PyPI
+- run publish: Publish the current code to PyPI and push to GitHub
 - run demo: Run a game with simulated players, displaying output on the terminal
 - run sim: Run a simulation to see how well different character input sources behave
 ```